subquery/documentation/docs/subquery_network/token/swap.md

-# Swap kSQT for USDC
+# Swap kSQT for SQT

 :::warning